nathanmehta/Sports-Analytics-Articles-and-Projects/README.md

 my code for my articles for Sports Analytics Group at Berkeley and recent personal projects

+## Projection Models for Team Dashboard
+  Model testing to predict player wOBA from underlying stats, and predict next year OPS

 ## HardHit Projection
   Projecting Pro hard hit rates from amateur, first by using a correction to wood bat rates... then conducting regression modeling